 Sooner or later the time comes when every brand must make a change.
 The skill is in understanding to what extent and when that change is necessary.

 Rebranding your business is a serious and in some cases a risky undertaking.
 It’s not something that you should take lightly, particularly if your business has been around for a while.
-It’s a fine line between alienating a loyal customer base and capturing new supporters which means a great deal of thought needs to go into any rebranding project.
+There’s a fine line between alienating a loyal customer base and capturing new supporters which means a great deal of thought needs to go into any rebranding project.
 From time to time organisations rebrand for the wrong reasons and when not implemented properly it can leave your business worse off than when you started.

 More than skin deep